Trending Human Resources Topics

 Checking into the background of potential employees is an important part of the hiring process.
 This includes a thorough review of an…

-Iowa’s Public Employment Relations Act (PERA) is covered in Chapter 20 of the Code of Iowa and contains procedures by which employees can collectively…
+Iowa’s Public Employment Relations Act (PERA) otherwise known as Chapter 20 of the Code of Iowa and contains procedures by which employees can collectively…

 Federal regulations require cities to establish drug and alcohol testing programs for certain employees who work in safety sensitive positions.
 These safety…

-When bringing on a new employee it is important to understand that orientation and onboarding are not the same.
-Orientation is a…
+When bringing on a new employee, it is important to understand that orientation and onboarding are not the same.
+Both orientation and…

 Given the advantages of using contract services, many employers may be tempted to reclassify an existing employee as an “independent contractor” or…